 When using pods, split or crush them to expose the seeds.
 They can then be slow-cooked to extract the flavor.
 Since biting into cardamom can be unpleasant, consider placing the pods into a bouquet garni so that they can be removed easily.

-When using the whole seeds, make sure to bruise them with the back your knife before adding them.
+When using the whole seeds, make sure to bruise them with the back of your knife before adding them.
 The other option you have is to grind them.
-A little cardamom goes a long way and since it loses its potency quickly once ground, you will want to grind only as much as you need for your dish.
+A little cardamom goes a long way, and since it loses its potency quickly once ground, you will want to grind only as much as you need for your dish.
 If your spice grinder will not work with only a few seeds at a time, grind the cardamom seeds along with the other spices for your dish or use a mortar and pestle.

-Are cardamom pods easier to find than cardamom seeds or vice versa?
+Are cardamom pods easier to find than cardamom seeds, or vice versa?

 Are cardamom seeds and pods used in the same types of cuisine?

-Whole cardamom pods are widely used in rice and meat dishes throughout southeastern Asia while the ground seeds are popular for use in Scandinavian baked goods.
+Whole cardamom pods are widely used in rice and meat dishes throughout southeastern Asia, while the ground seeds are popular for use in Scandinavian baked goods.